 I read a lot of blogs and find myself mesmerized and inspired by so many great ideas, plus I like to think that I’m spending my money more wisely with the benefit of open and honest product reviews.
 But every now and then I find myself giving a project or product shill the side eye, and find myself cynically wondering if it was scrapped as soon as the blogger hit “publish”.
 I decided it might be fun to start providing a little follow-up on my own projects, product reviews and posts.
 Don’t worry: I won’t re-hash the minutiae of every post, but I’ll definitely re-visit some biggies, especially things I still really, really, love or things that turned out to be a huge disappointment.
 I’ll let you know how things have withstood the test of time.
 Awhile ago I shared my thoughts on our townhouse bathroom reno and I really enjoyed that look back (ahhh, the magic of hindsight).
-If there’s something you’ve been curious about and want me to honestly re-assess, just let me know in the comments, on Instagram (it's so much easier to leave comments there), or shoot me an email (firstname.lastname@example.org).
+If there’s something you’ve been curious about and want me to honestly re-assess, just let me know in the comments or on Instagram.

 As I was snapping photos of the new throw, I realized our cream leather sofa was embarrassingly dusty (the cream hides dust so well!), so I gave it a wipe down with leather cleaner.
 I used to work at Danier Leather and loved their leather conditioner (the leather rejuvenate lotion) – it smells great and does a good job of moisturizing and cleaning leather.
 I preferred it to the actual cleaners Danier sells.
 We had this gross sales pitch when I worked there about leather goods being like human skin: they need to be cleaned and moisturized to stay supple.
 Blech.
 But I want my leather goods to last forever, so I faithfully use the lotion on my purses, leather jacket – even our sofa.
 I recently ran out so I figured now is a good time to use up the leather furniture cleaner (just on the sofa, not my bags!) that we received for free when we bought our doomed sofa from The Brick.
 It doesn’t smell as good, but it does the job: I apply a small amount to a cloth and then wipe down the surface.
 I follow up with a second clean cloth to remove any excess and let it dry before replacing the pillows and throw.
 (Always spot test any new cleaners on a hidden area to ensure that no colour is buffed off).
 I was aghast to see how much dirt Szuka had rubbed onto the bottom – lots of little pale muddy splotches!
 I think I should be cleaning it more often, because I recently learned that pet saliva is acidic and it can harm leather finish.